Balleny hotspot

 The Balleny hotspot is a volcanic hotspot located in the Southern Ocean.
 The hotspot created the Balleny Islands, which forms a chain that extends for about 160 km in a northwest-southeast direction.
-Due to plate tectonics the hot spot was under different parts of the ocean bed in the past, and this has resulted in a chain of seamounts extending from the East Tasman Plateau.
-Isotopes and trace elements in the volcanic rocks indicated a high U/Pb mantle source.
+Due to plate tectonics the hotspot was under different parts of the ocean bed in the past, and this has resulted in a chain of seamounts extending from the East Tasman Plateau.
+Isotopes and trace elements in the volcanic rocks indicated a high uranium-lead mantle source.
 The same pattern is seen in basalt from Tasmania, but not from Victoria.